faculty

 Associate Professor

-Dr. Peter A. Ljubenkov is a behavioral neurologist at the UCSF Memory and Aging Center and specializes in caring for patients experiencing memory, language and behavioral changes due to neurological conditions, such as Alzheimer’s disease, Lewy body dementia, and other causes of dementia.
+Peter A. Ljubenkov, MD, is a behavioral neurologist at the UCSF Edward and Pearl Fein Memory and Aging Center, where he specializes in caring for patients experiencing cognitive, language, and behavioral changes due to neurological conditions such as Alzheimer’s disease, Lewy body dementia, and other forms of dementia.

 Melanie Stephens, PhD